cooliscool/cooliscool.github.io/_posts/2018-06-22-messed-up-wordpress.md

 #### Google has a fix for almost everything.
 Apparently, worpress's index.php was just a representative, which just loads the theme.
 Yo!
 That means, life saved.
 Download new wordpress install from official Wordpress website, and replace corrupted `index.php` with this.
 Hola!
 Life is saved.
 That website was running perfectly.
 So finally,
 Endnote:

 ###### Always keep a backup for your website. ( !
 Without messing it up like this )
 ###### If you don't know to use a tool, don't do random stuff, it can turn into a bomb.

+Thanks emojipedia for the emoticons [emojipedia.org](emojipedia.org)